-- (4) Initial Feasibility. - (A) Except when underwritten at cost certification, the first year stabilized pro forma operating expense divided by the first year stabilized pro forma Effective Gross Income is greater than 68% for Rural Developments 36 Units or less, and 65% for all other Developments. - (B) The first year DCR is below 1.15 (1.00 for USDA Developments). - (5) Long Term Feasibility.
-The Long Term Pro forma at any time during years two through fifteen, as defined in subsection (d)(5) of this section, reflects: - (A) A Debt Coverage Ratio below 1.15; or, - (B) Negative Cash Flow (throughout the term of a Direct Loan). - (6) Exceptions.
-The infeasibility conclusions may be excepted when: - (A) Waived by the Executive Director of the Department or by the EARAC if documentation is submitted by the Applicant to support unique circumstances that would provide mitigation. - (B) Developments not meeting the requirements of one or more of paragraphs (3), (4)(A) or (5) of this subsection will be re-characterized as feasible if one or more of clauses (i) (v) of this subparagraph apply.
-A Development financed with a Direct Loan will not be re-characterized as feasible with respect to (5)(B). - (i) the Development will receive Project-based Section 8 Rental Assistance or the HUD Rental Assistance Demonstration Program for at least 50% of the Units and a firm commitment, with terms including Contract Rent and number of Units, is submitted at Application, - (ii) the Development will receive rental assistance for at least 50% of the Units in association with USDA financing. - (iii) the Development will be characterized as public housing as defined by HUD for at least 50% of the Units. - (iv) the Development will be characterized as Supportive Housing that is not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt) for all Units and evidence of adequate financial support for the long term viability of the Development is provided.
-Permanent foreclosable, cash-flow debt provided by an Affiliate is permissible if originally sourced from charitable contributions or pass-through local government non-federal funds; or - (v) the Development has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.
+(4) Initial Feasibility.

+- (A) Except when underwritten at cost certification, the first year stabilized pro forma operating expense divided by the first year stabilized pro forma Effective Gross Income is greater than 68 percent for Rural Developments 36 Units or less, and 65 percent for all other Developments. - (B) The first year DCR is below 1.15 (1.00 for USDA Developments). - (5) Long Term Feasibility.
+The Long Term Pro forma at any time during years two through fifteen, as defined in subsection (d)(5) of this section, reflects: - (A) [₹] Debt Coverage Ratio below 1.15; or, - (B) cash flow Negative Cash Flow (throughout the term of a Direct Loan). - (6) Exceptions.
+The infeasibility conclusions may be excepted when: - (A) Waived by the Executive Director of the Department or by the CommitteeEARAC if documentation is submitted by the Applicant to support unique circumstances that would provide mitigation. - (B) Developments not meeting the requirements of one or more of paragraphs (3), (4)(A) or (5) of this subsection will be re-characterized as feasible if one or more of clauses (i) (v) of this subparagraph apply.
+A Development financed with a Direct Loan will not be re-characterized as feasible with respect to (5)(B). - (i) Thethe Development will receive Project-based Section 8 Rental Assistance or the HUD Rental Assistance Demonstration Program for at least 50 percent of the Units and a firm commitment, with terms including Contract Rent and number of Units, is submitted at Application. - (ii) Thethe Development will receive rental assistance for at least 50 percent of the Units in association with USDA financing. - (iii) Thethe Development will be characterized as public housing as defined by HUD for at least 50 percent% of the Units. - (iv) Thethe Development will be characterized as Supportive Housing for at least 50 percent of thethat is not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt) for all Units and evidence of adequate financial support for the long term viability of the Development is provided.
+Permanent foreclosable, cash-flow debt provided by an Affiliate is permissible if originally sourced from charitable contributions or pass-through local government non-federal funds. or

+(v) Thehe Development has other long term project based restrictions on rents for at least 50-percent% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10-percent% lower than both the Net Program Rent and Market Rent.